blackberry/bbUI.js/HACKING.md

 Uglify-JS can be installed using npm with:

-    npm install uglify-js
+    npm install -g uglify-js

 CleanCSS can be installed using npm with:

-    npm install clean-css
+    npm install -g clean-css

-and to build bbUI.js you just navigate to the bbUI.js directory via a comman dline and run:
+and to build bbUI.js you just navigate to the bbUI.js directory via a command line and run:

     jake